-Cyber crime is still significantly underreported within the UK however it is estimated that 1 Million cyber-dependant crimes were committed against UK households in the year ending August 2019 and has seen a 32% increase in the average cost to UK businesses of Cyber security breaches.
+Cybercrime is still significantly underreported within the UK however it is estimated that 1 million cyber-dependant crimes were committed against UK households in the year ending August 2019 and has seen a 32% increase in the average cost to UK businesses for Cyber security breaches.

 Common Cyber threats or terms used to facilitate this are: